Boone - the Early Years

 “That’s good.
 You’d be surprised how many fools think it’s easier and cheaper to trade alcohol to the Indians.
 Many end up dead when the drunks go on a killing spree.”
 They talk for a little longer before Ned goes back to get his group rolling now they’ve packed up after breakfast.
-Boone does the same with his wagons.
+Boone does the same with his family and wagons.

 Mary drives Wagon 1 with Lee on her left wing, Heidi drives Wagon 3 with Olive on her right wing, Nellie drives Wagon 5 with Sam on her left wing, while Boone rides scout a mile in front of them.
 The Pawnee braves are much further out with one just in sight on each side, another well back behind them, and one well ahead of them.
 The two groups of wagons are on diverging paths with Boone’s group going more north.

 In the mid-afternoon of two days later they top a low rise to see a large Indian village camped beside the Niobrara River.
 The lead scout rides ahead to the village while the one Boone thinks of as their leader rides back to Boone, and he points to a spot beside the village, it’s clear that’s where he wants Boone’s group to make camp.
 About an hour later they’ve their camp established, most of the animals are hobbled in a nice bit of grass, and the ladies are busy organizing the evening meal.